It’s the 4th of July weekend in America, but we are celebrating something completely different.

 We are going back to Babs again this year to celebrate.
 We now have a fondness for that area by the water – we always think of it as the place we celebrated Immanuel’s adoption.

-What amazes me so much about adopting Immanuel is that out of the billions of people in the world, God connected us with HIM – He is a mini-Daniel and is like me in some ways too.
+What amazes me so much about adopting Immanuel is that out of the billions of people in the world, we got connected with HIM – He is a mini-Daniel and is like me in some ways too.
 He could have easily been our natural kid.
-God is amazing!
+It’s amazing!

 People often tell us how awesome we are for adopting him.
 I know what they mean, but it doesn’t compute in my heart.